Australian BioResources

 FVB/nJAusb

-• Origin – Imported from The Jackson Laboratory in 2011, refreshment colony imported 2014, 2016, and 2022.
+• Origin – Imported from The Jackson Laboratory in 2011.
+A refreshment colony was imported in 2024.

 • Common name/s – FVB/n